-We went away to Dorset briefly.
+We went away to Dorset for a short break.
 The weather was dreadful, but we stayed at a hotel with a wonderful view of the sea and an even more beautiful walled kitchen garden.

 There is a note on the gate encouraging visitors to come inside and look around.
 I found myself walking around the garden at regular intervals trying to memorise the crops.
 Luckily the camera worked slightly more reliably for recording it.